IlyaShurupov/AppBuilder/README.md

 The goal is to allow effortless creation of a cross-platform application (Not Ready For Production Yet)

 **Building:**
-  run build/binary/build shortcut & type in "help"
+  run builder/build.lnk & type in "help"